 Your Plea at Arraignment

 If you are charged with a felony, you will be required to enter your plea (after the charges against you are read in open court).
-Typically, the arraignment occurs within 72 hours of arrest, and your plea options include:
+Typically, the arraignment occurs within 72 hours of arrest, and you have several plea options:

 Determining the best path forward requires the kind of careful legal consideration that only an experienced criminal lawyer can offer.